 Windsor School at the opening in November 1953.
 It was not finished.
-The “bombed block” in evidence.
-No chapel.
+The “bombed block” is shown in the inset.
+It was bombed in 1944.
 A fence went round the front field blocking off the future chapel, maths and art block, as well as the bombed block.
+The newly built assembly hall is middle left.
 This picture from May 1954.

-The “bombed block” rebuilt. the displaced persons in the two wings moved out .
-Sick bay moved from the dining block to the top floor.
-Balmoral House started in the middle floors and the Staff Mess on the ground floor closest to the sports field.
+The “bombed block” being rebuilt.
 Geoff McPate, one of the “Originals” took this photo in 1954.
+Displaced persons, mostly Poles, had been living in the two wings.
+Once completed the block held the sick bay on the top floor, Balmoral House on the middle floors and the Staff Mess on the ground floor closest to the sports field.

 It did not take long for an enterprising pupil to send the school badge to the Rover comic!.
 This from 1954.
 The badge featured three more times in the following decade.